-- As the chest gets more relaxed so does the neck and shoulders and a s a result the likelihood of pain in these areas go down.
+- When the chest gets more relaxed, so does the neck and shoulders, and as a result, the likelihood of pain in these areas go down.

 3. Breathe relaxed

 No matter what we want to do, we do it better if we are relaxed.
-Since our breathing reflect our thoughts, feelings and physical body it means that situations that have us feeling tense also lead to tense and stressed breathing.
+Since our breathing reflects our thoughts, feelings and physical body, it means that situations that have us feeling stiff also lead to tense and stressed breathing.
 This way of breathing then leads to a lack of oxygen which in turn makes the body and brain even more stressed.

 By taking control of our breathing and making it more relaxed, our body tunes in and becomes relaxed as well which leads to better functioning in general.

 When the body is relaxed, health is good, energy is high, and it becomes easier to be happy and loving toward yourself and others.